 Ham press from the 1910s

 Sometime before 1837 William Oake, a chemist from Ireland invented Mild Cured Bacon.
 (Chapter 09.01 – Mild Cured Bacon) This was the first major development in curing technology following barrel curing.
 The essence of mild curing is the continued re-use of the old brine.
 Oake was investigating what was responsible for the preservation power in the salt/saltpetre mix.
 He correctly concluded that salt plays a very limited role in preservation and today we know that its main function in old dry curing systems was to reduce the moisture in the meat and thus lowering the water activity.
 He also found no great preserving power in saltpetre but he knew that “nature” provided somehow a preserving power to the meat.
 It was known that the re-use of old brine had a large benefit and we know that this probably came to England from the German region of Westphalia.
-So, at this time, there was a practice in England to re-use brine twice.
-One would cure the meat with the liquid brine, boil it in an attempt to “clean it”, and re-use it a second time.
+(Mild Cured Bacon) So, at this time, there was a practice in England to re-use brine twice.
+One would cure the meat with the liquid brine, boil it to “clean it”, and re-use it a second time.
 (For a full discussion on this, see William and William Horwood Oake)

 - Lightly salting the meat to draw out the blood on the concrete factory floor